Final FEL Benefit Review

 Significant deterioration after 60-month post-initial FEL determination

 The WSIB may review the FEL benefit after the 60-month post-initial FEL determination if the worker suffers a significant deterioration in their work-related condition.
-When a worker sustains a secondary condition after 60 months post-initial FEL determination that is causally related to the work-related condition, this may also be considered a significant deterioration of the work-related condition for which FEL benefits may be reviewed after 60 months post-initial FEL determination, see 15-05-01, Resulting from Work-Related Disability/Impairment.
+When a worker sustains a secondary condition after 60 months post-initial FEL determination that is causally related to the work-related condition, this may also be considered a significant deterioration of the work-related condition for which FEL benefits may be reviewed after 60 months post-initial FEL determination, refer to 15-05-01, Resulting from Work-Related Disability/Impairment.

 A significant deterioration refers to a marked degree of deterioration in the work-related impairment that is demonstrated by a measurable change in objective clinical findings.